steveoro/goggles/doc/HOWTOs/HOWTO-deployment.md

 Always exclude the DB role when deploying because it's not currently possibile to connect through _ssh_ to the DB Server (which is an Amazon RDS instance).

+### WARNING: the current Capistrano task does ALWAYS a db:rebuild_from_dump at the end of the deploy task!

+    => ALWAYS MAKE A LOCAL BACKUP DUMP OF PRODUCTION DB BEFORE DEPLOYING:

+    0. > ROLES=app cap ocean remote:maintenance_on
+    1. > ROLES=app cap ocean db:remote:sql_dump
+    2. Copy backup into repo
+    3. Commit + Push
+    4. DEPLOY

 ### Standard deploy: